These requirements are provided as general information only. Specific requirements are provided to matriculants after acceptance into the program

 All students must complete an initial 10-panel drug screening in accordance with OHSU Policy No. 02-01-003, Student Drug and Alcohol Testing.
 Students will complete the test during a two-week window of time immediately preceding the start of summer term.
 All students may be tested "for cause" as needed.
 "For cause" testing includes alcohol and/or drug tests.
 The cost of the drug test is included in the student fees.

-All entering students must complete the ServSafe Food Safety Program for Managers prior to enrollment.
+All entering students must complete the ServSafe Food Safety Program for managers prior to enrollment.
 NOTE: Students who complete the online program must take a proctored exam to complete their certification.
 Visit ServSafe for more information.

 The program requires that students maintain a student membership with the Academy of Nutrition and Dietetics for the duration of their enrollment.
-Learn more about AND membership here.

 Students gain access to their OHSU Compass accounts 30 days prior to their start date, as long as they have registered for classes.
-Please retain OHSU account information, as the initial email will expire.
+Please retain OHSU account information, as the initial e-mail will expire.

 For an OHSU ID badge, students must submit a passport-style, 2 x 2 digital photo (.jpg/jpeg format) prior to enrollment.
-The photo must follow U.S. passport photo requirements
+The photo must follow U.S. passport photo requirements.

 Travel to and from practice sites is the responsibility of the student.
-Distance between the intern's primary placement and practice sites may vary and extended distances may occur.
+Distance between the student's primary placement and practice sites may vary and extended distances may occur.
 Students will need personal reliable transportation, though the program recommends that students take public transit to campus on class days as parking is extremely limited.
 The Graduate Programs in Human Nutrition do not pay for travel expenses, nor does the program provide vehicles for intern travel to rotation sites.